 Mentors are devoted to students' growth as young coders.

-Volunteer mentors are the heart of Bold Idea’s coding education programs.
+Volunteer mentors are the heart of Bold Idea’s computer science education programs.
 Our students depend on their mentors for encouragement and coaching as they develop their projects.
 Rather than give answers, mentors challenge students to work together as a team and solve problems on their own, including bugs in their program, tough coding concepts and what step to take next.